-Conditions Subscriber Subscriber free The busy-fla ongestion Congestion at a transit or an incoming exchange or on circuits immediately outgoing 5 - nee is not provided is provided from that exchange (after register association) Release of register After sending th ne ST signal Speech position After release of register Action on the international circuit Release of th e circuit after reception of a busy-flash signal Operations effected SA - Local signals given to the operator Busy A - Trans- mission of an appropriate indication to the calling subscriber Busy tone ceived from nal circuit Signals received Busy-flash si gnal Information received from the international circuit Audible indication received Ringing tone Busy tone References 3.6.1 3.7 3.6.1, 3.7, 1.6
+Subscribe national c r busy or ongestion C Conditions Subscriber free The busy-fla ash signal: Congestion at a transit or an incoming exchange or on circuits immediately outgoing from that exchange (after register association) is not provided is provided Release of After sending the ST send Speech position Speech position After release of register effected Action on the international circuit Release of the ease of the circuit after reception of a busy-flash signal Operations effected SA - Local signals given to the operator Busy A - Trans- mission of an appropriate indication to the calling subscriber Busy tone ceived from nal circuit.
+Signals received Busy-flash signal Information received from the international circuit.
+Audible indication received Ringing tone Busy tone ] References 3.6.1 · 3.7 3.6.1, 3.7, 1.6